How to Install IP CCTV Camera

 Example: A manufacturing plant used cheap Ethernet cables that resulted in video lag and occasional signal drops.
 After upgrading to Cat6 cables, they experienced uninterrupted footage, reducing downtime by 30%.

-How to Connect an IP Camera to NVR: Centralized Storage
+How to Connect an IP Camera to NVR: Centralised Storage

 For large businesses, using an NVR (Network Video Recorder) allows centralized recording and storage of footage.
 When connecting your IP cameras to the NVR, ensure that the cameras are on the same local network for seamless integration.